aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ## What are the benefits of enabling Amazon Detective?

 Detective aids incident responders and security engineers in determining what resources are associated with a given security event.
-It uses data feeds from GuardDuty findings, VPC Flow Logs, CloudTrail, EKS audit logs, and Security Hub findings, to build a behavior graph to help customers understand resource associations, abnormal activity like newly observed geo locations, understanding when roles were assumed by other roles, along with many other use cases in your environment.
+It uses data feeds from GuardDuty findings, VPC Flow Logs, CloudTrail, EKS audit logs, and AWS Security Hub CSPM findings, to build a behavior graph to help customers understand resource associations, abnormal activity like newly observed geo locations, understanding when roles were assumed by other roles, along with many other use cases in your environment.
 Many customers may not have the log and telemetry collection correlation tooling built, or the knowledge or resources, and this makes Amazon Detective a perfect fit.

 Many customers that have the tools, knowledge, and people already in place, are able to successfully navigate security events and discover related logs within an acceptable response time.
 Typically this requires third party tooling to be installed, configured, operated, and monitored to collect VPC Flow logs, CloudTrail logs, EKS Audit logs, and shipped to a log aggregation tool.
 Consider the cost tradeoff, and time saved, by using Amazon Detective where visibility into these data feeds is built-in vs aggregated and stored separately.
 Most customers have found Detective effective in shortening investigation times because they do not have to write queries into a log aggregation tool and instead rely on Detective provided insights.

 Many customers observe that using Detective and GuardDuty together provides the ability to investigate natively in AWS after an event.
 GuardDuty tells you about the threat, but Detective tells you the story around that threat.
 Often we hear from customers that the amount of security findings from any given service overwhelm their teams and leave them without a clear priority.
 Detective enables teams to focus on true security events.

 Detective is well suited Amazon EKS workloads to assist in runtime investigations.
 Detective allows you to view inside EKS workloads to examine pod configuration, pod image, image source, VPC flows within an EKS cluster, and activity by Kubernetes user within a cluster.
 If you run Amazon EKS across many AWS accounts, Detective’s ability to ingest data from the backend and centralize in a centralized Security Account helps reduce time to root cause during a security event.
 Take a closer look at our [Container Security Workshop](https://catalog.workshops.aws/containersecurity) for more in-depth walkthroughs on how to use Detective for container based workloads.

+## Where Detective fits

+AWS has added investigation capabilities in several places, so the most common question we now get is not how to use Detective but when to reach for it.
+Use this section to decide where Detective belongs in your process before you deploy it.

+**Reach for Detective when the question is "what exactly happened."** Detective's differentiator is depth over raw log data.
+It maintains up to a year of aggregated activity from CloudTrail, VPC Flow Logs, EKS audit logs, and security findings in a behavior graph you can traverse interactively.
+When you need to follow a specific IP to an instance, to its instance profile, to the role that created it, to the federated user behind that role, and then check whether that user's behavior was normal three months ago, that is Detective.
+No summary answers that question, because the next pivot depends on what you found in the last one.

+**Reach for Detective for EKS investigations.** This is where the depth advantage is largest.
+Detective lets you examine pod configuration, pod image and image source, VPC flows inside a cluster, and activity by Kubernetes user, correlated across accounts.
+If you run EKS at scale, this visibility is difficult to reconstruct from raw logs under time pressure.

+**Start elsewhere when you need a fast first assessment.** If you want a structured disposition on a specific GuardDuty finding, with a confidence rating, MITRE ATT&CK classification, and recommended actions, [GuardDuty Investigation](../guardduty/index.md#guardduty-investigation) produces that in minutes and is the more efficient first step.
+If you are trying to understand which risks in your environment matter most, or how an attacker could chain misconfigurations and vulnerabilities together to reach something important, the exposure findings and attack path graph in [AWS Security Hub](../security-hub/index.md) are built for that question and Detective is not.

+A reasonable operating model for teams running all three: triage and prioritize in Security Hub, get a fast first read on a specific threat finding with GuardDuty Investigation, and bring in Detective when the assessment raises a question that only the underlying activity data can answer.
+Detective is the depth tool at the end of that sequence rather than the entry point, and scoping it that way also keeps its cost proportionate to how often you actually need that depth.

 ## Getting started